j1sk1ss/NIFAT32/README.md

 - Reading config data without any time check.
 - Updating data without any time check.

-Example of such system can be `CDBMS`, [LittleDB](https://github.com/pouriamoosavi/LittleDB), [EinkPDA](https://github.com/ashtf8/EinkPDA). </br>
+An example of such a system could be `CDBMS`, [LittleDB](https://github.com/pouriamoosavi/LittleDB), or [EinkPDA](https://github.com/ashtf8/EinkPDA). </br>
-Additionally, `high_bits` and `low_bits` were replaced by a single `cluster` field.
-Historically, splitting addresses into high and low bits was justified by 16-bit target architectures, but our current target supports raw 32-bit numbers.
-The mechanism behind this support is described [here](https://www.reddit.com/r/arduino/comments/i3wl8f/how_do_8_bit_arduinos_handle_32bit_numbers/). </br>
+Additionally, the original `high_bits` and `low_bits` fields have been replaced by a single `cluster` field.
+Historically, splitting addresses into high and low parts was justified by limitations of 16-bit target architectures.
+However, our current target platforms fully support 32-bit values.
+The underlying mechanism for handling 32-bit numbers even on 8-bit architectures is described in this [Reddit discussion](https://www.reddit.com/r/arduino/comments/i3wl8f/how_do_8_bit_arduinos_handle_32bit_numbers/). </br>
-With these modifications, the required space for `directory_entry_t` has been reduced, allowing us to store significantly more entries within a single cluster. </br>
+With this simplification, the size of each `directory_entry_t` structure is significantly reduced.
+This allows us to store more entries within a single cluster, which in turn reduces the number of system calls and I/O operations required to traverse directories. </br>

-In summary, this simplification of `directory_entry_t` results in fewer syscalls and I/O operations.
-For example, with a default cluster size of approximately `sector_size * 2^3 = 512 * 8 = 4096` bytes, instead of using 26 bytes for each `directory_entry_t`, we now use only 14 bytes.
-This increases the number of entries per cluster from 157 to 292. </br>
+For example, assuming a default cluster size of: </br>
+`sector_size * 2^3 = 512 * 8 = 4096 bytes` </br>

+- The original structure required approximately 26 bytes per `directory_entry_t`, allowing for around 157 entries per cluster.
+- The modified structure uses only 14 bytes, increasing the number of entries per cluster to approximately 292.

-The performance improvement can be illustrated with a graph where the Y-axis represents the number of I/O operations, and the X-axis represents the number of entries in the directory:
+This optimization leads to better performance and fewer disk accesses.
+The improvement can be visualized with a graph where:
+- **Y-axis** represents the number of I/O operations,
+- **X-axis** represents the number of entries in the directory.

 <p align="center">
 	<img src="graphs/io.png" alt="IO count depends on entry count"/>